ml-tooling/ml-project-template/README.md

   - **[deliver](./research/deliver)** (Python): Refactored notebooks that contain valuable insights or results (e.g. visualizations, training runs).
 Notebooks should be refactored, documented, contain outputs, and use the following naming schema: `YYYY-MM-DD_short-description`.
 Notebooks in deliver should not be changed or rerun.
 If you want to rerun a deliver Notebook, please duplicate it into the develop folder.
   - **[templates](./research/templates)** (Python): Refactored Notebooks that are reusable for a specific task (e.g. model training, data exploration).
 Notebooks should be refactored, documented, not contain any output, and use the following naming schema: `short-description`.
 If you like to make use of a template Notebook, duplicate the notebook into develop folder.
 - **[production](./production)**: The production-ready solution(s) composed of libraries, services, and jobs.
-  - **[python-utils-lib](./production/python-utils-lib)** (Python): Utility functions that are reused across multiple notebooks/scripts.
+  - **[python-utils-lib](./production/python-utils-lib)** (Python): Utility functions that are distilled from the research phase and used across multiple scripts.
 Should only contain refactored and tested Python scripts/modules.
 Installable via pip.
   - **[training-job](./production/training-job)** (Python/Docker): Combines required data exports, preprocessing and training scripts into a Docker container.
 This makes results reproducible and the production model retrainable in _any_ ennvironment.
   - **[inference-service](./production/inference-service)** (Python/Docker): Docker container that provides the final model prediction capabilities via a REST API.